Introduction

 Principles of Peer Support of Teaching Scheme

-- should be collaborative and developmental, not judgmental;
+Should be collaborative and developmental, not judgmental.

-- should seek to contribute both to professional development of colleagues and to quality learning of students.
-It is not for the purpose of performance appraisal;
+Should seek to contribute both to professional development of colleagues and to quality learning of students.
+It is not for the purpose of performance appraisal.

-- should aim at identifying and disseminating good and innovative practice whilst maintaining participant confidentiality;
+Should aim at identifying and disseminating good and innovative practice whilst maintaining participant confidentiality.

-- the outcomes are restricted for the use of colleagues being observed/reviewed and they would have the discretion to decide on the use of the outcomes as deemed appropriate.
+The outcomes are restricted for the use of colleagues being observed/reviewed and they would have the discretion to decide on the use of the outcomes as deemed appropriate.

 Objectives

-- providing a supportive and collegial framework for academic and teaching colleagues to
+Providing a supportive and collegial framework for academic and teaching colleagues to:

-- reflect on their professional practices;
+- Reflect on their professional practices

-- receive constructive feedback;
+- Receive constructive feedback

-- share good/innovative practices in ways that are developmental and non-judgmental;
+- Share good / innovative practices in ways that are developmental and non-judgmental

-- promote peer dialogue about teaching; and
+Promote peer dialogue about teaching

-- develop a culture that values peer feedback as positive and developmental experience.
+Develop a culture that values peer feedback as positive and developmental experience

 Approaches